Brisket Rub Recipe (Simple, Easy, and Delicious)

 How to Store Brisket Dry Rub

-But if you’re looking to keep your dry rub for as long as possible, it’s best to place it in a zip lock bag and throw it in the freezer.
+But if you want to keep your dry rub for as long as possible, it’s best to put it in a zip-lock bag and freeze it.

-Looking for a Low Salt Rub for Brisket?
+Are you looking for a Salt Rub for Brisket?

 You still get all the delicious flavor but less salt!!